Ultimate Erie Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-The percentage of short-term rental properties that are presently tenanted in a market is vital data for an investor.
-A city that requires new rental housing will have a high occupancy rate.
-If investors in the area are having issues renting their current properties, you will have trouble renting yours.
+A closer look at the community's short-term rental occupancy rate will inform you if there is an opportunity in the region for additional short-term rental properties.
+A location that requires more rental units will have a high occupancy rate.
+If investors in the market are having issues renting their current units, you will have trouble filling yours.

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return will tell you if the investment is a reasonable use of your own funds.
-Take your expected Net Operating Income (NOI) and divide it by your investment cash budget.
-The answer will be a percentage.
-If a venture is lucrative enough to recoup the capital spent quickly, you’ll receive a high percentage.
-Loan-assisted projects will have a stronger cash-on-cash return because you will be using less of your money.
+A short-term rental's cash-on-cash return will inform you if the purchase is a prudent use of your cash.
+You can calculate the cash-on-cash return by taking your Net Operating Income (NOI) and dividing it by the cash you are putting in.
+The result comes as a percentage.
+When a project is high-paying enough to reclaim the amount invested quickly, you'll receive a high percentage.
+If you take a loan for a fraction of the investment and put in less of your cash, you will realize a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates